Reconciling External Merchant Fees

 Per Order

-1. Open the Reckon Ecommerce order that relates the the PayPal fees.
+1. Open the Reckon Ecommerce order that relates te PayPal fees.

 2. Open your Reckon One book.